top of page

 SCRuB iteratively uses the shared information across samples and controls to estimate well-to-well leakage and the composition of the contamination source.
 It then uses estimates of the contamination sources to infer the underlying composition of the samples, and so on until convergence.

-Studying the interaction between the vaginal microbiome, metabolome, and adverse pregnancy outcomes.
+Studying the interaction between the vaginal microbiome, metabolome, and adverse pregnancy outcomes

 We have recently conducted a large-scale analysis of the early-pregnancy vaginal microbiome and metabolome in a case-control study of preterm birth, the leading cause of neonatal morbidity and mortality.
 We found intriguing associations between several xenobiotics and subsequent preterm delivery, suggesting a role for exogenous exposures in its pathogenesis.
 We built supervised machine learning models able to predict subsequent prematurity, weeks-to-months in advance, with high accuracy, using measurements of the vaginal metabolome (Kindschuh et al., Nature Microbiology 2023).
 In another recent investigation, we found that strain diversity in the vaginal microbiome is also associated with preterm birth (Liao et al., Nature Communications 2023).